troglobit/finit/doc/conditions.md

 monitors where the action is provided by `keventd`, signal handlers, and in the case of `usr`, the end-user via the `initctl` tool

+Additionally, the various states of a run/task/sysv/service can also be used as conditions, the image above shows the state names.
+The syntax for a `service` type process: `<service/foo/STATE>`.
+The other types, in particular run/task/sysv, there are the additional states `success` and `failure`.

 With the example listed above, finit does not start the `/sbin/netd` daemon until `setupd` and `zebra` has started *and* created their PID files.
 Which they do when they have completed their initial set up and